amenting/ticketing/README.md

  ## Teardown

  * Destroy the cluster & load balancer on Digital Ocean
- * Cancel Domain
+ * Cancel Domain Name
  * optional: Remove GitHub actions & secrets

 # Notes

 ## Correct Event Publishing for Prod

-We should really save the event to an event queue in a transaction with the ticket and then send the event in another process...
+Stephen Grider: "We should really save the event to an event queue in a transaction with the ticket and then send the event in another process..."
 see:
 https://www.udemy.com/course/microservices-with-node-js-and-react/learn/lecture/19485352

 # TODO

- * Prevent Express from closing NATS connect on errors
+ * Prevent Express from closing NATS connect on errors (should just retry next time around)
+ * Add more monitoring & error handling around erroneous messages
- * Add https for DO: cert-manager.io
+ * Add https for prod-cloud: cert-manager.io
  * Add email support: mailchimp/sendgrid/similar
  * Add 'build' steps for prod cluster (create Dockerfile for prod style build)
  * Create a staging cluster / staging branch with corresponding actions to be able to test before deployments